 Relieve Persistent Constipation

-Edited by Jonathan, Anonymous, Lynn, Christine dela Cruz and 1 other
+Edited by Jonathan, Lynn, Christine dela Cruz, Eng

 Persistent constipation, or chronic constipation, is one of the most common digestive complaints in the world.
 It can make you feel uncomfortable and irritable, and it may even make you unproductive in your work from having to stop and double over when the pain becomes too much to bear.
 The next time you see a person grimacing in pain and holding his belly, in all probability he is suffering from constipation.
 Millions of doctor visits later, the millions of chronic constipation sufferers are still asking for solutions to this bothersome digestive problem.